pos00134/drone/README.md

 ```
 ## 7. Setting and Download map

-Setting file for drone competition.
+* Setting file for drone competition.
 This file is used to set visual sensors and connenct simulation with px4 firmware.
 Put this file at Documents\Airsim

-Visual sensor specification
+* Visual sensor specification

-front_RGB_custom
+front_center_custom

 RGB, 480X320, FOV : 90, 0.5m above from the drone center

-front_Depth_custom

 Depth, 480X320, FOV : 90, 0.5m above from the drone center